Numan52/Blackjack_Game_Project2_Master/README.md

 by not getting more than 21 if the dealer has 21.

-To start the game, you have to run the "main" method of our program, or you can also press the green triangle button on the top right corner of your IntelliJ program.
+To start the game, you have to run the "main" method of our program or you can also press the green triangle button on the top right corner in IntelliJ environment(IDE).

 We Wish you good luck ;)
   Team 21